2025 – 09 – 17 log from a full day

 was held where an American won against a Japanese runner, and the man exclaimed,

 “ah, American!”
 We looked at each other and smiled.
-On the way out, we bowed to
+On the way out, with a bow

-each other and he kindly said, “Enjoy Japan” with a grin.
-The third incredibly
+and a grin, he kindly said, “Enjoy Japan.”
+The third incredibly nice Tsushima

 All-in-all, it’s been a great day.